storm-tracking/storm-tracking.github.io/trackers.md

 3. **Classification**- Based on default criteria considering shape, size, and duration, each MCS is classified into one of four possible categories
 4. **Assignment of rainfall (or variable of choice)**- Through the use of the helper function 'tams.data_in_contours', a variable of choice can be added to each CE in order to study the MCS evolution across different statistical analysis and atmospheric variables

+Currently, **Identify**, **Assignment**, and some post-processing can be done in parallelization.

 **Settings**

 Users can choose outer and core thresholds of CEs for object detection, optionally define zonal projection velocity, and choose the % overlap threshold for time matching.

+**Helper functions and utilities**

+ Users can use the eccentricity calculation function as a measure of the MCS shape.
+Other functions include plotting MCS tracks, loading sample [MSG](https://www.eumetsat.int/0-degree-service) ch9 satellite data, and [MPAS](https://mpas-dev.github.io/) data.
+Jupyter Notebooks and examples are available for calculating brightness temperature from EUMETSAT, MPAS Cloud Top Temperature from OLR, and others.

 **References**